Hey, Mr. Producer! (album): Critical

-Commercial performance
+Commercial

 From a commercial standpoint, the album debuted on the UK Albums Chart on 24 October 1998, entering at position No. 42.
 In the subsequent week, dated 31 October 1998, it registered a decline of ten positions, falling to No. 52.
 By its third week on the chart, dated 7 November 1998, the album had dropped further to No. 79, which marked its final appearance on the ranking.